-Edfu Temple, or the Temple of Horus – because it was dedicated to the god Horus (who was later adopted by the Greeks as Apollo) was built in the Ptolemaic Dynasty.
+Edfu Temple, or the Temple of Horus, having been dedicated to the god Horus (who was later adopted by the Greeks as Apollo), was built in the Ptolemaic Dynasty.
 It was begun in 237 BCE and finished in 57 BCE, during the period of Greek and Roman rule of Egypt.
 It is one of the better preserved of the ancient temples.
 It was built on the site of a smaller temple, also dedicated to Horus.
 A ruined pylon east of the current site is part of the original structure.

-The present temple, originally contained a pillared hall, two transverse halls, and a barque sanctuary surrounded by chapels.
+The present temple, originally contained a pillared hall, two transverse halls, and a barge sanctuary surrounded by chapels.
 The exterior walls are covered with texts that give details about the building’s construction.

 The entrance of the pylon is flanked by a pair of statues of Horus depicted as a falcon.